Players (Canadian) Formula Atlantic Series Race

 - March 73B (Bruce MacInnes): Originally raced by Bruce MacInnes (Sharon, CT) as part of a two-car team with Ron Cohn.
 After 1973, it was sold to Joe Ostrowski (Trenton, NJ) and used in SCCA club events until early 1982 when it was bought by Seann Burgess (Caledon, Ontario).
 Burgess won the CASC Ontario Formula Atlantic championship and the BARC Drivers Championship in 1982 as well as appearing in 'pro' events.
 After two more seasons of Atlantic, he converted the car to Can-Am specification at the end of 1985 and then fitted a McLaren M1B body and a Mazda 13B rotary engine for 1986.
 This "March RX10-B" was raced through the 1986 season.
-Burgess kept the March after it was retired from racing and eventually restored to immaculate condition, winning two Concours awards in 2016 and 2017.
+Burgess kept the Can-Am car after it was retired from racing and eventually restored to immaculate condition, winning two Concours awards in 2016 and 2017.
+However, by this time the March 73B was no longer a part of the Can-Am car, and was restored to 73B specification.
+By 2019, it was in the Musée Gilles Villeneuve (Berthierville, Quebec), in the livery of Villeneuve's March 75B.